dradux/example-mean/README.md

 * `Ctrl+C` if app is launched interactively or use `docker-componse kill` if launched as daemon (`-d`)

-## FLCI Testing
-* if you would like to change something in the app to cause a flci build you can update the app's version (public/js/core.js > appversion).

-## Tests
+## Test
 * `docker-compose run -e "NODE_ENV=test" web /usr/src/app/node_modules/mocha/bin/mocha test/unit/*`
+* for FLCI testing, increment the app's version and push to invoke a new build
+  - application version: `appversion in /public/js/core.js`

 ## Other Means of Using App